aticmahbub/casa-spot/README.md

 Add new spots by navigating to the "Add Spot" page.
 View and manage existing spots from the dashboard.
 Search for spots using the search bar.
-Contributing
-We welcome contributions to improve the ATIC Project CASA Spot!
-To contribute:

 Contact
 For any inquiries or feedback, please reach out to us at contact@aticmahbub.com